kristofer84/11r-monitor/README.md

 # WiFi Roaming Tracker

-Real-time terminal-based tracker for monitoring client roaming between Access Points (APs) in an 802.11r (Fast Transition) wireless environment.
-Built with Node.js, TypeScript, and a rich terminal UI using **blessed**.
+Real-time web-based tracker for monitoring client roaming between Access Points (APs) in an 802.11r (Fast Transition) wireless environment.
+The backend is built with Node.js/Express and a lightweight Vue frontend provides the UI.

 ---